GrooyaO/task-manager/README.md

 The client address should be on http://localhost:5173/ The server address should be on http://localhost:8000/

-2. Regular setup with npm and local MongoDB instance up and running (MongoDB Compass preferred)
+2. Regular setup with npm and local MongoDB instance connection (MongoDB Compass preferred) - this is preferred way

 Once the project is cloned, cd into the "root" directory and run: